 Specialising in both data driven and mathematical approaches for water resources and with a skill set eminently applicable to other domains.
 HydroSmart delivers expert application of data mining, pattern recognition and modelling for classification/ prediction.
 A key focus for the business is the issue of 'big data' and obtaining 'signal from the noise' using data science.
-Additionally, sustainability and the 'water-energy-food' nexus (with strong links to transport) is seen as a core area.
 Primarily, the focus is on data to action using data science.
+Current areas of interest are Generative AI and blockchain.
+Additionally, sustainability and the 'water-energy-food' nexus (with strong links to transport) are seen as associated areas.

 Data science is an emerging discipline which combines analysis, programming and business knowledge and uses new and advanced techniques and technologies to work with complex data.

 Hydroinformatics has emerged over the last decade to become a recognised and established field of independent research within the hydrological sciences.
 Hydroinformatics is concerned with the development and hydrological application of mathematical modelling, information technology, data science (e.g. Data mining and knowledge discovery, Big data and deep learning techniques) and computational intelligence tools (e.g. prediction and classification).
 It provides the computer-based decision-support systems that are now becoming increasingly prevalent for use by consulting engineers, water service providers and government agencies to implement solutions such as Smart Networks.